parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset ICPressure.Type   Constant

-This key specifies the geometry names on which the initial pressure data will be given.
+*list* **ICPressure.GeomNames** no default This key specifies the geometry names on which the initial pressure data will be given.
 These geometries must comprise the entire domain.
 Note that conditions for regions that overlap other regions will have unpredictable results.
 The regions given must be disjoint.
-Example
-Useage:

 .. container:: list